Yggdroot/LeaderF/README.md

   --all-buffers         Searches in all listed buffers.
   --recall              Recall last search.
 If the result window is closed, reopen it.
   --append              Append to the previous search results.
+  --match-path          Match the file path when fuzzy searching.

 common arguments:
   --reverse             show results in bottom-up order